Sunday of Week 12 of Ordinary Time (Year B)

 Crossing the lake

-In today’s passage he tells his disciples to cross over in a boat to the opposite shore of the Lake of Galilee.
-(In John’s gospel this scene follows immediately on the feeding of the 5,000 when the crowd got very excited and wanted to make Jesus their king.
-In case the disciples might have got similar ideas themselves, Jesus packs them off in their boat where they soon come face to face with real life.)
-They get into the boat and, we are told, there were some other boats accompanying them.
-(This seems to have some significance for the second part of the teaching.)
+In today’s passage Jesus tells his disciples to cross over in a boat to the opposite shore of the Sea of Galilee.
+In John’s Gospel this scene follows immediately on the feeding of the 5,000 when the crowd got very excited and wanted to make Jesus their king.
+In case the disciples might have got similar ideas themselves, Jesus packs them off in their boat where they soon come face to face with real life.
+They get into the boat and, we are told, there were some other boats accompanying them (this seems to have some significance for the second part of the teaching).
 The Gospel also says they left the crowd behind them.
-The crowds frequently gather around Jesus but they are not really numbered among his followers.
-They listen to him, they marvel at his miracles but they are at the most only potential followers.
+The crowds frequently gather around Jesus, but they are not really numbered among his followers.
+They listen to him, they marvel at his miracles, but they are at the most only potential followers.
 They are never really with him.
 To which group do I belong: the inner circle committed to being with Jesus or just a hanger-on seeing what I can pick up for myself?

 A threatening storm

 As they made their way across the lake, a storm suddenly blew up.
-It is said that the Lake of Galilee is notorious for these sudden storms.
+It is said that the Sea of Galilee is notorious for these sudden storms.
 Large waves were breaking over the boat and filling it with water.
 Naturally, the disciples were very afraid and thought their boat was going to sink.
 But, through it all, Jesus was fast asleep at the back of the boat, apparently either oblivious or totally uncaring about their situation.
-In a panic, they wake him up: "Master, do you not care?
-We are going down!"
-Jesus wakes, rebukes the wind and speaks to the sea: "Quiet now!
-Be calm!”
-The wind dropped and all was perfectly calm again.
-Then it was their turn to be scolded.
-"Why are you so frightened?
-How is it that you have no faith?"
-And now they were even more afraid as they gaped at him in awe and wonder: "Who can this be?
-Even the wind and sea obey him."
+In a panic, they wake him up:

 I the Lord of sea and sky

-Men of faith had no difficulty seeing the power of God in power of wind and wave.
-The words are perfectly applicable to the disciples in the boat.
-"Who can this be?
-Even the wind and sea obey him?"
+Men of faith had no difficulty seeing the power of God in the power of wind and wave.
+The words are perfectly applicable to the disciples in the boat who wondered, “Who can this be?
+Even the wind and sea obey him.”
 They begin to put two and two together.
 Only God has power over the seas but Jesus has exercised exactly that power before their eyes.

 Was that storm a mere accident?
 Was it both started and stopped by the same person so that the disciples could learn an important lesson about Jesus?